HViktorTsoi/alpha_lidar/README.md

 ### Approach 2: Directly test 𝛼LiDAR's core algorithm with pre-collected datasets.

 We also provide pre-collected datasets with 𝛼LiDAR's.
 These datasets allow the users to directly test the performance of 𝛼LiDAR's core software components.
-For this approach, please directly refer to  [:floppy_disk: II.
-Prepare code and datasets](#floppydisk-ii-prepare-code-and-datasets) and [# :scroll: III.
+For this approach, please directly refer to  [:minidisc: II.
+Prepare code and datasets](#minidisc-ii-prepare-code-and-datasets) and [# :scroll: III.
 Software guideline](#scroll-iii-software-guideline).

 # :gear: I. Hardware Guideline